ianhundere/GeoMindr/readme.md

 # GeoMindr

 ## Synopsis
-A backend web app created with Node, PostgreSQL, Express, Javascript, CSS, and HTML that allows users to text a Twilio number to record a reminder and their coordinates.
+A backend web app created with Node, PostgreSQL, Express, Javascript, CSS, and HTML that allows users to text a Twilio number using IFTTT to record a reminder and their coordinates.
 This reminder gets saved in a database to be accessible at a later time either via our web interface or by messaging the same number to get a list of reminders.

 ## Features
 - Full SMS support through Twilio